 Interfaith Paths to Peace and Muslim Americans for Compassion hosts an annual regional Iftar that attracts over 600 participants pursing greater interfaith civic engagement.
 Many consider this an integral component of helping Louisville become a model Compassionate City.
 The 2019 Iftar was held at Second Presbyterian Church.

 The annual Faith and Culture Center Nashville Music City Iftar is centered around intentional table conversations, to bridge understanding and deepen relationships.

 This Iftar highlighted how young people of faith are working together across the city within a United States of Love Over Hate.
 It was led by young adult, interfaith, and faith-based organizations, spearheaded by The Muslim Mix, the Faith Alliance of Metro Atlanta, the Roswell Community Masjid, IMAN Atlanta, American Jewish Committee, Atlanta Masjid of Al-Islam, Georgia Muslim Voter Project, International Museum of Muslim Cultures, Islamic Speakers Bureau, Muslim Women Professional Network, and Emory University Office of Spiritual and Religious Life.

-This year we are taking our annual nationwide Ramadan engagement to the next level by hitting the road to feature stories of multifaith Iftars in cities throughout the Southeast United States.
+In May 2019 we took our annual nationwide Ramadan engagement to the next level by hitting the road to feature stories of multifaith Iftars in cities throughout the Southeast United States.

 Through this Initiative We worked to: